mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 At first Linyu hesitated, staying still with the cup next to hae eyes, Mel holding them with obvious anxiety.
 When thi began to reach softly all around for where the cup might be, thi took it  and with a small sip, winced as thi began to swallow.
 Mel immediately noticed, and rose to take the cup down and examine both hae neck and eyes closer.

-"Have you always been blind, Linyu?"

-Thi fidgeted nervously and whispered, "...No"

-"You also have a lot of swelling here.
+"You have a lot of swelling here.
 What happened?"

 "F-Fire," Linyu whispered.

 "Oh," she said, surprised to hear a lie.
 "You should know that I'm a great listener.
-It's literally my job to listen to people all day.
+My job is to listen to people talk all day.
 If you ever want to tell me what really happened, you can say so."

 After a moment of thought, Linyu whispered again, "Fire."

 There were a million questions hiding in Melna's mind, but her lips were blocking them for fear of overwhelming the child.

-"Was it in the city?
-I didn't hear of any fire."
+"Do you know how you got to Heiko, Linyu?"

-Linyu stared into the distance, hae eyes unmoving, untelling.
+Thi fidgeted nervously and stared into the distance, hae eyes unmoving, untelling.

 "Why don't you get a little rest, little one.
 We'll talk more in the morning."